Yasin Yaqoob

-Yasin Dorzadeh (Arabic:ياسين درزاده) (born 29 June 1996) is a Qatari footballer who plays as a defender for Al-Shamal.
+Yasin Dorzadeh (Arabic:ياسين درزاده) (born 29 June 1996) is a Qatari footballer who plays for Lusailas a defender.

 Career

 Al-Gharafa

 Yasin Yaqoub started his career at Al-Gharafa and is a product of the Al-Gharafa's youth system.

 Al-Markhiya

 On 2016 left Al-Gharafa and signed with Al-Markhiya.

 Al-Arabi

 On 31 October 2017, he left Al-Markhiya and signed with Al-Arabi.
 On 19 November 2017, Yasin Yaqoub made his professional debut for Al-Arabi against Al-Rayyan in the Pro League, replacing Tariq Hamed.

 Al-Shamal

 On 8 September 2020, he left Al-Arabi and signed with Al-Shamal.